algorithmiaio/dev-center/_pages/algorithm-development/languages/conda.md

 For more info about Conda look at their [official documentation](https://docs.conda.io/en/latest/).

-Algorithmia makes using conda environments easy by providing an Algorithmia environment with conda ready to be used and uses standard conda tooling such as the [`environment.yml` spec](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to define the dependencies of your algorithm.
+Algorithmia makes using conda environments easy by providing an Algorithmia environment with Conda ready to be used and uses standard conda tooling such as the [`environment.yml` spec](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to define the dependencies of your algorithm.

 In order to use Conda to manage your dependencies you need to select it as a Language in the "Specify the environment section", you  can find "Conda" in the Dropdown.